Dtech-Dbug/myFirstTsx/README.md

 it can be done w/ two steps

-1.  automate typescript compiler to track all changes in the ts file and transpile the ts codes to js codes.
+1. **automate typescript compiler to track all changes in the ts file and transpile the ts codes to js codes.**
-1.  automate runtime using nodemon(you need node env for this)
+1. **automate runtime using nodemon(you need node env for this).**

 ### automate typescript compiler